olange/hamster-to-harvest/README.md

     $ lein run -- --help
     $ lein run -- hamster.xml -o harvest.csv

-To package the application as a self-contained JAR file:
+To package the application as a self-contained JAR file (in the 'target/' sub-folder):

     $ lein uberjar

+To create a cross-platform executable (in the base folder of the project):

+    $ lein bin

 To hack from the REPL: